Pacey2706/P-F-W/README.md

 * join
   * The join page has a form to allow users to sign up to the coresponding classes fill out the information boxes and send of the information.
   * The background image is off a woman rolling up a pilates mat.
-  * The sign up for is easy to understand and fill out.
+  * The sign up form is easy to understand and fill out.

 ![signup form][def7]